Dental Professionals

 The Brush DJ app is not a panacea, but is a useful motivational tool for dental professionals to recommend to their patients.

-Brush DJ was built around the information given in the Public Health England Delivering Better Oral Health Toolkit
+Brush DJ was built around the information given in the NHS Delivering Better Oral Health Toolkit

 Research findings